toplap-cat/FromScratchMemories/from_scratch_sessions.md

 Afterwards, Lina's students played a collaborative set with Mercury and Flok, with 5-6 people on stage.

+Quite a big audience for a summer session, esp. compared to the last one ...

 ## 2024/05/30 - niu

 **Sorteo:**